What Is CPT®?

 Reporting CPT® codes requires familiarity with CPT® modifiers and their use.

-What is a CPT® modifier?
-A modifier consists of two numbers, two letters, or a number and a letter.
+A CPT® modifier consists of two numbers, two letters, or a number and a letter.
 Many situations require a coder to append modifiers to a CPT® code to further describe the service or procedure provided.
 For example, some modifiers show that a procedure was performed on the right side of the body, versus the left side or both sides.
 Other modifiers indicate that a physician took extra time and effort to perform a service or procedure.

-Maybe you wonder why a CPT® code doesn’t include the additional information provided by a modifier.
-Quite simply, CPT® code books would be too large and cumbersome if they contained a code for every scenario a coder might encounter.
+Some people may wonder why a CPT® code doesn’t include the additional information provided by a modifier.
+It's because CPT® code books would be too large and cumbersome if they contained a code for every scenario a coder might encounter.
 A short list of modifiers goes a long way in expanding the ability to report the unique circumstances of services and procedures performed.

 As with CPT® codes, the AMA creates and annually maintains modifiers for CPT® coding.
 Coders will find these modifiers listed in their CPT® code book.
-Do note, though, that payers might use modifiers differently, so it’s important to verify each payer’s modifier requirements.
-Also note that some codes are “exempt” from certain modifiers, which the AMA indicates in the code book.
+Payers may use modifiers differently, so it’s important to verify each payer’s modifier requirements.
+And some codes are “exempt” from certain modifiers, which the AMA indicates in the code book.

 Relating CPT® to Other Codes Sets